Open Coil Mattresses v Pocket Sprung Mattresses - What's Better?

 Durability and Lifespan Comparison

 Pocket sprung mattresses are known to withstand the test of time more efficiently due their advanced construction.
 Each spring works independently, distributing the weight evenly across the mattress, resulting in less wear in specific areas.
+A pocket sprung mattress can last between 7-10 years, offering reliable support and comfort over time.

 Open coil mattresses, although usually more affordable, don't present the same durability.
 It's important to highlight that all the springs in an open coil mattress work as a single unit, which means consistent pressure on the same spots night after night.
 This intense stress may cause a quicker sagging or dipping in the mattress.